vscode-reborn-ai/vscode-reborn-ai/README.md

 4. Use the Debug Console in the main Visual Studio Code window to view any output or errors.

-5. To make changes to the extension, update the code, and then press `Ctrl + Shift + F5`/`Cmd + Shift + F5` (or click `Run > Restart Debugging`) to reload the extension.
+5. To make changes to the extension, update the code, vscode will automatically be running the `yarn run watch` script.
+But, for testing you'll need to reload the extension, do that by pressing `Ctrl + Shift + F5`/`Cmd + Shift + F5` (or click `Run > Restart Debugging`).

-6. Once you are satisfied with your changes, submit a pull request to this repository.

 ## Changelog

-See the [CHANGELOG](CHANGELOG.md) for a list of changes.
+See the [CHANGELOG](CHANGELOG.md) for a list of past updates, and upcoming unreleased features.

 ## Tech

 [Yarn](https://yarnpkg.com/) - [TypeScript](https://www.typescriptlang.org/) - [VSCode Extension API](https://code.visualstudio.com/api) - [React](https://reactjs.org/) - [Redux](https://redux.js.org/) - [React Router](https://reactrouter.com/) - [Tailwind CSS](https://tailwindcss.com/)

-- The UI is built with TailwindCSS.
-But, respecting VSCode's UI consistency and theme support is still a priority.
+- This extension has a custom UI with React + TailwindCSS, but theme support and remaining consistnet with VSCode's UI components is still a priority.
-- This does not use VSCode's [WebView UI Toolkit](https://github.com/microsoft/vscode-webview-ui-toolkit/tree/main/src).
-But, I'm open to switching to the WebView UI toolkit since it better aligns with VSCode's UI.

 ## License